Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 Motor Power Supply
 ------------------

-The connected motor can be powered through the onboard power-connector (black connector) or through a :ref:`Power Supply Board <product_overview_powersupplies>` in a stack.
+The connected motor can be powered through the on-board power-connector (black connector) or through a :ref:`Power Supply <product_overview_powersupplies>` in a stack.
-The Brick switches autonomously to the onboard power-connector when there is a voltage measured.
+The Brick switches autonomously to the on-board power-connector when there is a voltage measured.

 .. _dc_brick_drive_mode: